 Therefore, if you are looking to propagate cranesbills through seeds, make sure you leave some pods on the plant.

 Hardy geraniums are propagated by seeds, stem rooting, semi-ripe wood cuttings, and root division.

-Collect them in the summer and then store to sow in late spring or early summer, the next growing season.
+Collect them in the summer and then store them to sow in spring or early summer, the next season.

 Through stem rooting:

 - Stem rooting is done anytime throughout the year, but make sure to do it in water.

 - To develop strong and healthy roots, make sure to take stem cuttings from just below the node and use a sharp knife for them.

 - Trim the lower leaves and also remove flowers (f there are any).

 - Place the cuttings in water in an opaque container and place it in a sheltered spot in the garden or on a bright windowsill, where it gets 2 to 6 hours of sunlight.